captest-io/cap-client/README.md

 ## Credentials

-Most interactions with the captest API require authorization with a username and an access token.
+Most interactions with the application programming interface (API) require authentification with a username and an access token.
 This information can be provided through the `--username` and `--token` arguments on the command line.
-However, they can also be provided in a file, avoiding repeating these data in each command.
+However, these credentials can also be provided in a file, avoiding repeating these data in each command.

 To use file-based credentials, create a file `secrets.yaml` with yaml-formatted content as follows: